chaos-dotcom/splitflap-controller/README.md

 ### 📡 MQTT Integration

 The application connects to an MQTT broker to control physical split-flap displays.
-Configure the connection settings in the Settings panel of the application or via environment variables.
+Configure the connection settings in the `.env` file.

+### 🏠 Home Assistant Integration

+The backend automatically publishes MQTT discovery configuration for Home Assistant, allowing you to control the display modes and settings directly from your Home Assistant dashboard.

 ## 📝 Scene Files

 Scene sequences are stored as YAML files in the `backend/scenes` directory.
 When using Docker, this directory is mounted as a volume for persistence.

+## 🔄 Environment Variables

+The application uses a single `.env` file in the project root for both frontend and backend configuration.
+This ensures consistency between the services and simplifies deployment.

+Key environment variables:
+- `SPLITFLAP_DISPLAY_LENGTH`: Number of characters in your physical display
+- `MQTT_BROKER_URL`: URL of your MQTT broker
+- `MQTT_PUBLISH_TOPIC`: Topic to publish display commands to
+- `MQTT_SUBSCRIBE_TOPIC`: Topic to subscribe for status updates
+- `NRE_API_TOKEN`: National Rail Enquiries API token (for train timetable functionality)

+See `.env.template` for a complete list of available configuration options.